Recession. Layoffs. Hiring freeze.

 Software housed in companies like Shopify, Hubspot, and Adobe are used by millions of people around the world daily, pushing them to the extremes.
 Kubernetes not only supports the everyday operations of these software applications, but also supports the budget sheets of their parent companies

-How does a Kubernetes infrastructure create opportunities for companies - from startups to industry juggernauts - to cut their IT costs and maximize their resource use?
+How does a Kubernetes infrastructure create opportunities for companies - from startups to industry juggernauts - to cut costs and maximize their resource use?
 Through their automation capabilities.

 Here are some automation attributes of Kubernetes and how they slash your IT costs:

 I’m sensing you see a common theme amongst these attributes: the removal of interference within the development, deployment, and maintenance processes.
-Coupled with containerized microservices, Kubernetes is able to significantly slash your IT spend.
+Coupled with containerized microservices, Kubernetes is able to help you in cutting major cloud costs.
+And with Kubernetes being an open source software, you won’t have to worry about Kubernetes struggling to keep up with your tech.

 Oftentimes, a salary can be the make it or break it moment in a budget.
 In the U.S, the average Kubernetes engineer’s salary is $156,773, according to Ziprecruiter.
 Coupled with the time and resources spent during the onboarding phase, you’ll likely be spending more money than anticipated.
 If money and extending your runway is a top priority, especially at the moment, then hiring another engineer might not be the best decision financially (though it’s totally up to your discretion).

-The benefits of Kubernetes expand past the cost-efficiency, the earlier you embrace this infrastructure the better!
+The benefits of Kubernetes expand past the cost optimization, the earlier you embrace this infrastructure the better!

 Want to know the #1 way to cut your IT costs?